onedata/onedata-documentation/docs/user-guide/repository-crawlers.md

 * **Crawlers** — a pluggable framework that fetches dataset descriptions and data references from a specific external source, normalizes them, and produces a JSONL file with Onedata-ready records and corresponding metadata.
-Currently implemented crawlers use the standard [DataCite][] or [OpenAIRE][] formats, but others supported by Onedata (e.g. [Dublin Core][] and [Europeana Data Model][]) can be easily employed.
+Currently, implemented crawlers use the standard [DataCite][] or [OpenAIRE][] formats, but others supported by Onedata (e.g. [Dublin Core][] and [Europeana Data Model][]) can be easily employed.
 * **Registrar** — takes the JSONL output of a crawler and creates the